webrecorder/replayweb.page/docs/locations.md

 ## Supported Location URLs

-ReplayWeb.Page uses URLs to uniquely indentify web archives.
+ReplayWeb.Page uses URLs to uniquely identify web archives.

 In addition HTTP/S, the system supports loading from additional cloud providers and via peer-to-peer decentralized services.
 The goal is to support loading